lcsirmaz/entropy-rules/DESCRIPTION.md

 Basic Shannon inequalities imply that the natural coordinates 2 &ndash; 15 always have non-negative values.
-Moreover for every 2 &le; i &le; 15 there is a distribution where the i-th coordinate is one, and all other coordinates are zero.
+Moreover for every 2 &le; i &le; 15 there is a distribution where the i-th coordinate is positive, and all other coordinates are zero.
 (But this is not true for the the Ingleton coordinate which can take negative values).

-**Theorem** *By renaming the random variables if necessary, every valid linear non-Shannon entropy inequality can be written as*
+[**Theorem**](http://arxiv.org/abs/1310.5957) *By renaming the random variables if necessary, every valid linear non-Shannon entropy inequality can be written as*

 > a<sub>1</sub> [a,b,c,d] + a<sub>2</sub> (a,b | c) + a<sub>3</sub> (a,c | b) + ... + a<sub>11</sub> (a,b | cd) + a<sub>12</sub> (a | bcd) + ... + a<sub>15</sub> (d | abc ) &ge; 0